PhD in Intercultural Studies

 Curriculum

-The curriculum of the PhD in Intercultural Studies is comprised of three first-year seminars, six tutorials, three methods classes, four comprehensive exams and a dissertation of around 75,000 words (64 units total).
+The curriculum of the PhD in Intercultural Studies is comprised of four first-year seminars, five tutorials, three methods classes, four comprehensive exams and a dissertation of around 75,000 words (58 units total).
 Each of these components is customizable to meet the specific research interests of the students under the guidance of their faculty mentor and guidance committee.
 With relatively little classroom-based instruction in this program, a much higher premium is placed on rigorous faculty-supervised academic reading and writing.

 Through a carefully designed process, students will develop their own research project.
-Core areas in which current students and mentors focus include the following: anthropology, Bible and mission, children at risk, history of world Christianity, international development, Islamic studies, leadership, migration studies, mission theology, missional church, church and society.
+Core areas in which current students and mentors focus include the following: Children at Risk, Decolonizing Mission, Cultural Anthropology, Development Studies, Evangelism, Global Pentecostalism, Islamic Studies, Public Theology, Technology in Mission, Theology of Mission, Theology of Religions and Comparative Theology, Urban Mission, World Christianity.
 However, research topics will vary depending on student preference and faculty expertise.

 Community